Mark-Ball/portfolio-site/README.md

 This has been accomplished by the use of CSS Flexbox, which allows control over the positioning of elements in response to a change in screen size.
 The website is designed to display correctly on a device as small as an iPhone 5/SE, which has a width of 320 pixels.
 When the screen width is over 1100 pixels, the elements of the website no longer expand to fill the space, instead leaving whitespace on the left and right of the screen.

+By checking that components are displaying correctly on the smallest smartphones and wide screens such as desktop monitors, the website is viewable by the widest audience.

 ### CV download

 Visitors to the website will have the ability to download a PDF copy of my CV.
 This will allow them to incorporate my information into their file systems or show other relevant persons without needing to visit the website repeatedly.

 ### Accessibility

 Attention has been paid to the ability of visually-impaired individuals to use the website.
-This takes the form of providing alt-text for any images on the page, and ensuring that the contrast between elements on the page is high and friendly to color-blind visitors.
+This takes the form of providing alt-text for any images on the page, and ensuring that the contrast between elements on the page is high and does not use a colour scheme which would be a problem for color-blind visitors (e.g. red-green colour-blindness).

 Acessibility was checked using the Audit function built into the Google Chrome developer tools.
 Separate audits were conducted for all four webpages.
-Based on this audit, scores of 100 were attained for all webpages.
+Audit scores of 100 were attained for all webpages.

 ![Accessibility](./docs/accessibility_score.jpg)